0xxETH/nexus-zkvm/examples/README.md

 # Nexus VM Example Programs

 This repository contains a set of Nexus VM example programs.
-The default binary (`src/main.rs`), is a basic "hello world" program.
-More complex programs can be found in `src/bin`.
+The default binary (` src/main.rs `), is a basic "hello world" program.
+More complex programs can be found in ` src/bin `.

-## Using nexus-rt
+## Using nexus - rt

 Programs in this repository are built against `nexus-rt`, a minimal RISC-V runtime for the nexus VM.
 After building the